xprov/NeuralNetwork/README.md

  - __Debug VS Release Mode__

-	Since the training of a neural network requires a lot of computational power, one might find useful to compile a debug and a release versions (the release version should run significantly faster):
+	Since training of neural networks requires a lot of computation, one might find useful to compile a debug and a release versions (the release version should run significantly faster):
 	```
 	mkdir debug && cd debug && cmake -DCMAKE_BUILD_TYPE=Debug .. && make -j
 	cd ..